 What do you think about Pink, Tink, and her litter of puppies?
 Have you heard of similar stories?
 If so let me know in the comments area or send me an email and I’ll try and post the story to this blog.

-All three of my dogs including Stetson and Derby who were in Guide Dog Training get along fabulously with my sister and parents cats, but for some reason that doesn’t seem to have the same special quality as Tink and Pink.
+All three of my dogs including Stetson and Derby who were in training to be guide dogs get along fabulously with my sister and parents cats, but for some reason that doesn’t seem to have the same special quality as Tink and Pink.
 My other dog Linus grew up with a kitten named Lulu.
 They acted like brothers and sisters taking turns chasing each other around the backyard.
 It’s funny to see an 8 pound cat chase a 50 pound dog.

 Updated 02/29/2008 – I added an updated article to this blog with more information and pictures of Pink, Tink, and the puppies at Updated Pics and Story: Dachshund Acts As Mom To Baby Piglet.